 - Please check the specific hospital page to download a campus map that shows which entrances are available

-What are the requirements for approved visitors when visiting a hospitalized patient?
+Requirements for approved visitors when visiting a hospitalized patient:

 Approved visitors must meet the following requirements when visiting a hospitalized patient:

 - Be healthy!
-You may not visit if you have symptoms of respiratory infection (fever, runny nose, cough, shortness of breath).
+You may not visit if you have symptoms of respiratory infection.
 If you start to experience symptoms, please leave the hospital.